snowholt/mistral_env/reports/mistral_structure_optimization_2025-05-24.md

 ### Overview

-This report summarizes the changes made to the Mistral Inference Framework to simplify its structure by removing duplication between the `scripts` folder and the `mistral_inference` package.
+This report summarizes the changes made to the BeautyAI Inference Framework to simplify its structure by removing duplication between the `scripts` folder and the `beautyai_inference` package.

 ### Findings

-1. **Duplication**: The `scripts` folder contained Python scripts that were simply wrappers calling the main functions from the CLI modules in the `mistral_inference` package.
+1. **Duplication**: The `scripts` folder contained Python scripts that were simply wrappers calling the main functions from the CLI modules in the `beautyai_inference` package.

-2. **Entry Points**: The `setup.py` file already defined proper entry points (`beautyAi-chat`, `beautyAi-test`, `beautyAi-benchmark`) that provide the same functionality as the wrapper scripts.
+2. **Entry Points**: The `setup.py` file already defined proper entry points (`beautyai-chat`, `beautyai-test`, `beautyai-benchmark`) that provide the same functionality as the wrapper scripts.

 3. **Setup Scripts**: The only unique scripts were the setup scripts (`setup.sh` and `setup_vllm.sh`), which were consolidated into a single script.